Meet the Team

 Sarah Bibyk, PhD

-Sarah is now an NRC Research Associate at the Wright-Patterson Air Force Base.
+Sarah is now an NRC Research Psychologist at the Wright-Patterson Air Force Base.
 Want to know more about the work she’s doing and her dog?
 Visit https://my.vanderbilt.edu/sabibyk/.

 -